Cauchy's Surface Area Formula in the Funk Geometry: Introduction

-This offers a ``tomographic interpretation'' in the sense that the intrinsic Funk surface area can be recovered solely from these central slices, which capture the visibility of $G$ from the boundary of $K$.
-It is interesting to note that, while the Holmes-Thompson surface area of $G$ (presented in Section~\ref{s:ht-vol-area}) is defined in terms of the areas of the polars of Finsler balls in the Funk geometry induced by $K$, the formula of Theorem~\ref{thm:cauchy-funk-gen} involves only simple Euclidean quantities and the standard Lebesgue measure.
+This provides a ``tomographic interpretation'' in the sense that the intrinsic Funk surface area can be recovered solely from these central slices, which capture the visibility of $G$ from the boundary of $K$.
+It is interesting to note that, while the Holmes--Thompson surface area of $G$ (presented in Section~\ref{s:ht-vol-area}) is defined in terms of the areas of the polars of Finsler balls in the Funk geometry induced by $K$, the formula of Theorem~\ref{thm:cauchy-funk-gen} involves only simple Euclidean quantities and the standard Lebesgue measure.

 Our formulation connects the Funk geometry to several classical settings.
 When $K$ is expanded to infinity, the central shadows become parallel projections, and our result converges to a Cauchy-type formula for the surface area in Minkowski spaces (Lemma~\ref{lem:minkowski-cauchy}).
 In the special case where $K$ is a Euclidean ball, this limit yields the classical Euclidean Cauchy formula.
-Furthermore, for a finite Euclidean ball $K$, our formula yields the exact surface area in the Beltrami-Klein model of hyperbolic geometry~\cite{CFK97}, generalizing planar observations by Alexander et al.~\cite{ABF05}.
+Furthermore, for a finite Euclidean ball $K$, our formula yields the exact surface area in the Beltrami-Klein model of hyperbolic geometry~\cite{CFK97}, generalizing planar observations by Alexander \etal~\cite{ABF05}.
 Finally, for arbitrary convex bodies, our Funk surface area serves as a constant-factor approximation for the Hilbert surface area, with factors depending only on the dimension $d$ (Corollary~\ref{cor:hilbert-exact}).

 Crucially for algorithmic applications, we derive a \emph{discrete surface area formula} when $K$ is a polytope.
 We show that the Funk surface area of a body $G$ nested within $K$ can be decomposed into a sum of local terms associated with the \emph{vertices of $K$}.
-Each vertex $v$ of $K$ is naturally associated with a pointed cone $K_v = \cone(K - v)$, which is the cone subtended by $K$ assuming that $v$ is identified with the origin (see Figure~\ref{f:funk-shadows-1}(c)).
+Each vertex $v$ of $K$ is naturally associated with a pointed cone $K_v = \cone(K - v)$, which is the cone subtended by $K$ after translating $v$ to the origin (see Figure~\ref{f:funk-shadows-1}(c)).
 The body $G$ is similarly associated with a cone $G_v = \cone(G - v)$.
-In Section~\ref{s:cones}, we define a simple shadow-based definition of the Funk volume of $G_v$ with respect to $K_v$, which we denote by $\volFunk[K_v](G_v)$.
+In Section~\ref{s:cones}, we define a simple shadow-based notion of the Funk volume of $G_v$ with respect to $K_v$, which we denote by $\volFunk[K_v](G_v)$.
 We show that the total surface area of $G$ can be expressed as the sum of these cone-based Funk volumes over the vertices of $K$.

 \begin{theorem}[Vertex Decomposition for Polytopes] Let $K$ be a convex polytope in $\RE^d$, and let $G \subset \interior(K)$ be a convex body.
 For each vertex $v \in V(K)$, let $K_v = \cone(K - v)$ and $G_v = \cone(G - v)$.
 Then